AazhaKatral/-----/README.md

 This chapter explains deep reinforcement learning that has produced some of the most surprising artificial-neural-network advances, involving AI breakthroughs of recent years in a very human activity i.e. playing games and interacting with the environment around them.
 It explains what reinforcement learning (RL) & how RL’s fusion with deep learning has enabled machines to meet or surpass human-level performance on a diverse range of complex challenges in games, and physical-manipulation tasks.
 _______________________________________________________________________________________________________________________

-## Part 2: DL - Code & Theory :
+## Part 2: DL - Code & Theory:
 Part 1 provided a high-level overview of deep learning we sprinkled with foundational  concepts from its hierarchical, representation-learning nature through to its relationship to the field of artificial intelligence.
 Part II of the book we dive into the low-level theory and mathematics behind in as simple language as possible with iPython notebooks to reify the theory.

 ### Chapter 6 - NN Code
-Line-by-line walk-through of a python notebook featuring a neural network model with minimal  theory underpinning the code to make an abstract idea concrete.
+Line-by-line walk-through of a python notebook featuring a neural network model with the theory underpinning the code to make an abstract ideas concrete.

 ### Chapter 7 - NN Theory
-Dives into the nitty-gritty theory underlying ANNs  introduced in Chapter 5.
+Dives into the nitty-gritty theory underlying ANNs  introduced in Chapter 6.
 Explains  math basics of artificial neurons,  shallow artificial neural networks and  deep networks.

 ### Chapter 8 - Shallow NN
 We cover, in detail, how individual neural units are linked together to form artificial neural networks and build a feed forward shallow NN  to detect images using MNIST data.